List of Core

 dependency computation graph.

 Core ops are ops that are available and generally useful to all framework bridges and that can be compiled by all transformers.
-A framework bridge may define framework-specific ops to simplify graph construction, provided that the bridge can enable every transformer to replace all such ops with equivalent subgraphs composed of core ops.
+A framework bridge may define framework-specific ops to simplify graph construction, provided that the bridge can enable every transformer to replace all such ops with equivalent clusters or subgraphs composed of core ops.
 Similary, transformers may define transformer-specific ops to represent kernels or other intermediate operations.

 If a framework supports extending the set of ops it offers, a bridge may even expose transformer-specific ops to the framework user.

-Our design philosophy is that the graph is not a script for running kernels;
+Our design philosophy is that the graph is not a script for

-rather, our compilation will match
+running kernels; rather, our compilation will match

-ops to appropriate kernels for the
+ops to appropriate

-that build sub-graphs from existing core ops.
+new functions that build sub-graphs from existing core ops.